Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a new wiki page with provided content and returns identifiers.
-It distinguishes from update-page for existing pages, making the purpose unambiguous.
+The description clearly states the tool creates a new wiki page with provided content and returns title, page ID, and first revision ID.
+It distinguishes from update-page by noting failure if page exists.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.